Prokow01/prok_utils/README.md

 # prok_utils

-my personal scripts for my configurations and whatnot
+a collection of my personal scripts.

+Containing but not limited to
+  * Configurations
+  * Automations